lkorinek/mlops-project/reports/README.md

 > *complete copy of our development environment, one would have to run the following commands*
 >
 > Answer:

-> We used Conda, Docker, DVC, and Git to manage our project dependencies effectively.
+We used Conda, Docker, DVC, and Git to manage our project dependencies effectively.
 A Conda environment was created to ensure project dependencies remained isolated and did not interfere with other projects.
 Dependencies are explicitly listed in requirements.txt and pyproject.toml.
 Finally, version control was managed with Git.
 A new team member would be invited to join the github repository, clone it, and run the docker file via CLI docker “build -f Docker.dockerfile . -t trainer:latest”

---- question 4 fill here ---

 ### Question 5